 Parking was chaotic and full when we got there, so we parked about 1/2km up the hill and walked down.
 The area is full of walking and cycling paths and whilst visiting we saw at least five buzzards in the sky.

-Other Ideas From America
+Relevant Posts From America

 If you’re looking for inspiration on what to do with kids in America, check out some of our other posts from our time there.